Demystifying the French: Tip #2

 And you know what?
 Polly Platt was right.
 Try it, and you’ll see!

 Janet Hulstrand is a writer, editor, writing coach, and teacher of writing and literature based in Silver Spring, Maryland.
-She teaches literature courses in Paris, Hawaii and Cuba for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a beautiful little village in the Champagne region of France.
-This month she is introducing a new class at Politics & Prose bookstore in Washington D.C.: “Demystifying the French: Tips for and Tales from Franco-American Encounters.”
+She teaches literature courses in Paris, Hawaii, and Cuba for the Education Abroad program at Queens College, CUNY, and Writing from the Heart workshops in Essoyes, a beautiful little village in the Champagne region of France.
+This post was created for a class she created and taught at Politics & Prose bookstore in Washington, D.C.: “Demystifying the French: Tips for and Tales from Franco-American Encounters.”

-Entry filed under: About France, About Travel, Demystifying the French, Uncategorized.
+Entry filed under: About France, About Travel, Demystifying the French.
 Tags: demystifying the French, etiquette in France, French etiquette, getting along with the French, handy phrases for travel in France.